ld100/etherloin/README.md

 ## Roadmap

+- [ ] Include tests runner, sample unit tests and Ganache to run tests on
 - [ ] Implement simple switch between local Ethermint cluster and Ethereum Testnet
 - [ ] Create single python-script as Truffle-wrapper and account unlocker instead of 4 different python/shell scripts
 - [ ] Create a fork of netstats-client that does not break Ethermint